 CPL: What about the technology angle?
 Are there any new tools available that the wineries should consider using, from your perspective?

 Steve: Yes.
 As always, utilizing compliance companies like Avalara (formerly Compli), ShipCompliant, and others make this workable for wineries.
 The software continues to improve and evolve and is worth the investment.

 The Wine Institute itself also has some important resources wineries should be aware of.
 The first is the Wine Compliance Rules website, in partnership with Avalara.
 This is open to all and has DTC Shipping Laws for Wineries in all 50 states.
 The second is our members-only portal for 3Tier/wholesale laws.
 Both provide an overview of all the laws, licensing rules, and taxes for every state, all in one place.

-Dave: Since we’re discussing technology and tools, I’ve got to ask you about delivery apps.
+CPL: Since we’re discussing technology and tools, I’ve got to ask you about delivery apps.
 Where do delivery app companies like Drizly and Minibar (to name a couple) fall with regard to compliance?
 Are they being looked at?
 Will they or should they be?

 Steve: There’s an important distinction here between delivery, on the one hand, and shipping on the other.
 The former is done typically when an order has been placed with a local retailer, and that retailer delivers within their local area the same day the order is received.
 The latter is done via common carrier on subsequent days for local delivery.

 We’re working hard to keep these separate.
 There are lots of moving parts, and states might be struggling to vet these all out and put the appropriate regulations in place.
 For example, how do delivery personnel handle ID checks?
 Do they take TIPS training?
 What happens if the consumer is not home when delivery occurs?
 We want to make sure that states trying to figure out delivery do not inadvertently undermine or “break” shipping rules that are working.